ESGF/esgf-globus-download/docs/globus_search_and_download.md

 Do you wish to continue [y]/n?
 ```

-One might want to search for multiple values for a field, this is obtain by passing the values as a Python list
+One might want to search for multiple values for a field.
+This is accomplished by passing the values as a Python list.

 Searching for both `ta` and `cl` in the above search would be done via: